Sports and Exercise Safety

 Taking time to heal is particularly important if you've had a concussion.
 Lots of athletes try to come back too quickly after getting a concussion — because they can't see an injury, they think they're OK to play.
 But jumping back into the game too soon puts a player at greater risk for another concussion — as well as other even more dangerous brain injuries.
 So always get clearance from your doctor to play again if you've had a concussion.

 Many athletes use pain relievers to avoid pain.
 If you feel persistent pain, don't use pain relievers to mask it, though.
 Taking large amounts of pain relievers — or, worse yet, taking pain relievers for a long time in order to play — can be dangerous.
 Pain is the body's way of signaling it's not happy with what you're doing.
-If you have a lot of pain, seek treatment so you can resolve what's causing it.
+If you have a lot of pain, get treatment so you can resolve what's causing it.

 - moderate to severe pain